MPI-IS/Grassmann-Averages-PCA/doc/main.md

 The code contains several examples of use:
 - the unit test files in C++ and in Matlab may give valuable information
 - the examples attached to this documentation
+- an application of the algorithm to the computation of the basis vectors of a full movie.

 @example example_grassmannpca.cpp